migcien/Starfall_Galaxy/README.md

 Twitter: @migcien

 Future Updates:
-All future updates will be made available at our git hub repository https://github.com/migcien/Starfall_Galaxy
+All future updates will be made available in our discord